des-afari/des-afari/README.md

 # Hi there 👋, I'm Desmond

-I'm a machine learning and software engineer based in Ghana.
+I'm a full-stack developer based in Ghana.

 ## ✉️ Contact